 - For real change in our nation.

-Check out this RESOURCE compiled, with our thanks, by Sarah Akutagawa, Menlo Member in Mission, and National Director of Diversity, InterVarsity Christian Fellowship
+- Review this Resource List of recommended books and videos compiled, with our thanks, by Sarah Akutagawa, Menlo Member in Mission, and National Director of Diversity with InterVarsity Christian Fellowship.